-Ability is a Nebraska domiciled insurer and reinsurer of long-term care policies.
+Ability is a Nebraska-domiciled insurer and reinsurer of long-term care policies and annuity products.
+Upon closing of the Ability Acquisition, ML Management entered into an investment management agreement with Ability (the "Ability IMA") to manage certain of Ability's assets that are within the scope of ML Management's expertise in providing investment management advisory services (the assets of Ability managed by ML Management referred to herein as the "Managed Ability Portfolio").
 The acquisition of Ability by the Corporation combined two products that the Corporation believes are, and will continue to be, in high demand - insurance solutions and asset management.
 The Corporation's acquisition of Ability brings additional capital, strengthening of the investment portfolio, stability and continuity of liability management, and new growth opportunities that will provide increased security to policyholders.
 The acquisition positions the Corporation for a new stage of growth with a commitment for immediate and future capital, product diversification, asset management opportunities, de-risking legacy assets, and enhancing risk based capital.
 The stronger capital base and alignment will allow the Corporation to scale asset and liability origination for the benefit of Ability's policyholders as well as the Corporation and its shareholders.
-Additionally, the Corporation will continue to expand on its specialty health product offerings and begin to reinsure annuity products.